This information was last updated on October 22 2020

 Using the “non-filer” portal to receive your stimulus payment can seriously delay any tax refund due to you for 2019.
 If you believe you may be owed a refund, you should file your 2019 taxes ASAP.
 Even if your gross income is $12,200 or less (if single) or $24,400 (if married), you may still be eligible for a refund on your 2019 return!
 If you use the “non-filer” portal for 2019, it will create a $1 return for you and potentially force you to file a new paper return for 2019 that could delay your refund for months.

 9. Who is considered part of my family or household?

 Children under the age of 17 that are claimed as your dependent on your taxes make you eligible for an additional $500 payment per child.
 If you are not required to file taxes, make sure to submit the “Non-Filers: Enter Your Payment Info Here” application in order to secure the additional $500 payment for a child.
-The deadline to file for payment for SSI and VA recipients is Tuesday May 5th.
-The deadline to file for payment for SSDI and RRB recipients was Wednesday, April 22nd at noon.
+The deadline to file for payment for recipients of Social Security, SSI, Railroad Retirement or Veterans’ Benefits is September 21 2020.
+The deadline for anyone else who is not required to file taxes is October 15.

 Senior citizens (such as your parents) that are claimed as your dependent on your taxes are part of your household.
 However even if you are financially responsible for a senior citizen, their status as your dependent does not make you eligible for an additional $500 payment.
 The additional $500 payment is only for children dependents under the age of 17.